mayusuf/python-automation-script/README.md

 ## Description

-This project aims to ease the task of dataframe or enething else.
+This project aims to ease the task of software engineers and programmers.
+Scripts of different tasks are in folders.

+RenameColumn: Rename column's name of a dataframe by removing the unwanted character

+CatByImageType: Copy images from a folder to a folder.
+Each folder contains images of a specific type.

 ## Installation